Chapter 4

 Alex was in 11th grade at Crestland Academy.

-Sophia was in my grade, 12th grade, about to apply to college.
+Sophia was in my grade, 12th grade, going to college next year.

-I got into the Bentley and watched Alex's Maybach drive away, but my driver didn't start the car.
+I got into the Bentley and watched their Maybach drive away, but my driver didn't start the car.

-Even though everyone knew Alice was Alex's sister.
+Even though everyone knew Alice was Alex's biological sister.

-But Alex had declared at Crestland Academy that he would only recognize Sophia as his one and only sister in this lifetime.
+Alex had announced at Crestland Academy that he would only recognize Sophia as his one and only sister for life.

-And Alex had instructed Alice's driver to wait fifteen minutes after their car left before starting, to make sure they arrived at different times.
+And Alex had ordered Alice's driver to wait fifteen minutes after their car left before starting, to make sure they arrived at different times.

 I looked at the driver in front.
 "Stop them."